 The Seattle Great Wheel

 Get a bird’s eye view of Downtown Seattle and Eliot Bay from the top of the Seattle Great Wheel.
-Built in 2012, the 175-foot-tall Ferris wheel stands on the end of Pier 57 and is a famous fixture of the city skyline.
+Built in 2012, the 175-foot-tall Ferris wheel stands on the end of Pier 57 and is both a famous fixture of the city skyline and one of the best places to visit in Seattle.

 Climb into one of the wheel’s 42 glass-encased gondolas and rise into the sky to see some breathtaking panoramic views.
 Admire the shimmering skyscrapers of the city and count the ships in Eliott Bay.
 Enjoy three gentle revolutions in the air-conditioned gondola before making your way back to Earth.